-Variable Array dimensions and description

-LSPLITLAT (1:NDGENL)

-Logical indicating whether a given row on the "A" set is split with another "A" set.

-MYFRSTACTLAT A set is spirt with another A set.
-Scalar

-MIFRSTACILAT The first latitude row (global index) on this

-"A" set (1NDGLG)

-(Equivalent to NFRSTLAT(MYSETA))

-MYLATS (1:NDGENL)

-The latitude row (global index) a given row on

-this "A" set corresponds to.

-MYLSTACTLAT Scalar

-The last latitude row (global index) on this

-"A" set (1NDGLG)

-(Equivalent to NLSTLAT(MYSETA))

-MYPROC Scalar

-Logical processor ID (1 NPROC).

-Note, processor numbering does not follow the

-normal fortranarray ordering (row first), but

-instead runs in a column first order, so

-Processor "1" is in the North Western corner, processor "2" is to the South of this and so on.

-MYSETA Scalar

-MISEIR Which "A" set (North-South) this processor is in

-(1NPRGPNS).

-MYSETB Scalar

-Which "B" set (East-West) this processor is in (1NPRGPEW).

-NDGENL Scalar

-Number of latitude rows handled by this "A" set.

-NFRSTLAT (1:NPRGPNS)

-The first latitude row (global index) for a

-given "A" set.
-(1NDGLG)

-NFRSTLOFF Scalar

-Offset of the first latitude row (global index).

-(Equivalent to MYFRSTACTLAT-1)

-NLSTLAT (1:NPRGPNS)

-The last latitude row (global index) for a

-NPTRFRSTLAT given "A" set.
-(1NDGLG) (1:NPRGPNS)

-INTIGNANIAN Index of the first latitude strip on the given

-"A" set.
-(Used for indexing NSTA and NONL arrays)

-NPTRLAT (1:NDGLG)

-Index of the first latitude strip of the given

-global latitude.(Used for indexing NSTA and NONL arrays)

-NPTRLSTLAT (1:NPRGPNS)

-Index of the last latitude strip on the given

-"A" set.
-(Used for indexing NSTA and NONL arrays)

-NSTA (1:NDGLG+NPRGPNS-1 , 1:NPRGPEW)

-Number of grid points from Greenwich meridian at

-the start of the given latitude strip on the given

-"B" set.
-Counting starts at 1, so for a grid point

-at the start of a row (ie. on the meridian) NSTA(Index,1)=1

-NONL (1:NDGLG+NPRGPNS-1 , 1:NPRGPEW)

-Number of grid points on this latitude strip within my "B" set.
+Variable Array dimensions and description LSPLITLAT (1:NDGENL) Logical indicating whether a given row on the "A" set is split with another "A" set.
+MYFRSTACTLAT Scalar The first latitude row (global index) on this "A" set (1NDGLG) (Equivalent to NFRSTLAT(MYSETA)) MYLATS (1:NDGENL) The latitude row (global index) a given row on MYLSTACTLAT this "A" set corresponds to.
+Scalar MILSTACILAI The last latitude row (global index) on this "A" set (1NDGLG) (Equivalent to NLSTLAT(MYSETA)) MYPROC Scalar Logical processor ID (1 NPROC).
+Note, processor numbering does not follow the normal FORTRANarray ordering (row first), but instead runs in a column first order, so Processor "1" is in the North Western corner, processor "2" is to the South of this and so on.
+MYSETA Scalar Which "A" set (North-South) this processor is in MACHED (1NPRGPNS).
+MYSETB Scalar Which "B" and (East West) this assessmin in (4 MDDGDEU) NDGENL Which "B" set (East-West) this processor is in (1NPRGPEW).
+Scalar NDGENL Number of latitude rows handled by this "A" set.
+NFRSTLAT (1:NPRGPNS) 1111012111 The first latitude row (global index) for a given "A" set.
+(1NDGLG) NFRSTLOFF Scalar Offset of the first latitude row (global index).
+(Equivalent to MYFRSTACTLAT-1) NLSTLAT (1:NPRGPNS) The last latitude row (global index) for a given "A" set.
+(1NDGLG) NPTRFRSTLAT (1:NPRGPNS) Index of the first latitude strip on the given NDTDI AT "A" set.
+(Used for indexing NSTA and NONL arrays) NPTRLAT (1:NDGLG) Index of the first latitude strip of the given global latitude.
+(Used for indexing NSTA and NONL arrays) NPTRLSTLAT (1:NPRGPNS) 111111111111111111111111111111111111111 Index of the last latitude strip on the given "A" set.
+(Used for indexing NSTA and NONL arrays) NSTA (1:NDGLG+NPRGPNS-1 , 1:NPRGPEW) Number of grid points from Greenwich meridian at the start of the given latitude strip on the given "B" set.
+Counting starts at 1, so for a grid point at the start of a row (ie. on the meridian) $NSTA(Index,1)=1$ NONL (1:NDGLG+NPRGPNS-1 , 1:NPRGPEW) Number of grid points on this latitude strip within my "B" set.